curioustorvald/TerranVirtualDisk/README.md

 - Built-in finder (```VirtualDiskCracker```)
 - Directories (managed by Linked List)
 - Symbolic links
-- Timestamp of creation and modification
+- Timestamp of creation and modification, and is 64-Bit
 - CRC

 ## Limitation